UKCloud/documentation/articles/openshift/oshift-ref-kibana-dashboards.md

 title: Custom dashboards provided with aggregated logging Kibana
 description: Explains the data provided in our custom Kibana dashboards and how you can use that data.
 services: openshift
-author: Kieran O'Neill
+author: koneill
-reviewer: Kieran O'Neill
+reviewer: gellner
-lastreviewed: 21/10/2020
+lastreviewed: 19/10/2021

 toc_rootlink: Reference
 toc_sub1: OpenShift v3.x